 The Cybils Awards aims to recognize the children’s and young adult authors and illustrators whose books combine the highest literary merit and popular appeal.
 If some la-di-dah awards can be compared to brussels sprouts, and other, more populist ones to gummy bears, we’re thinking more like organic chicken nuggets.
 We’re yummy and nutritious.

-Here are the results from the speculative fiction categories, and a work of genre interest from the Young Adult Graphic Novels category.
+Here are the results from the speculative fiction categories.
 The complete winners list is here.

 ELEMENTARY/MIDDLE-GRADE SPECULATIVE FICTION

 Cece Rios and the Desert of Souls by Kaela Rivera (HarperCollins)